Publications

 Survey analysis

-In this report, researchers summarize results from the second survey of district leaders by the RAND Corporation's American School District Panel.
+In this report, researchers summarize results from the second survey of district leaders by RAND's American School District Panel.
 The survey covered 2020–2021 school year instruction and scheduling, coronavirus disease 2019 (COVID-19) testing and vaccines, enrollments, budget, and staffing.
 The results are intended to inform policy and education practices related to educators' and students' needs during the COVID-19 pandemic.

 Feb.
 5, 2021